ps2alerts/aggregator/README.md

 ### `/src/constants`

-This folder contains all of our enumuates and static data / game data which is constant.
+This folder contains all of our enumerates and static data / game data which is constant.

 ### `/src/data`